 4.19 Equity fines were first envisaged by Coffee.
 The equity fine requires the convicted undertaking to issue a certain amount of new shares which are then held by the state.
-Coffee argued that equity fines had many advantages over the cash fine in how they affected corporate and in particular managerial, behaviour.
-While such fines may be very useful against a public company, the vast majority of the companies in Ireland are private companies, which necessarily have limitations on the transfer of shares.
-Furthermore they cannot be used at all against a very small number of potential defendants in this jurisdiction.
+Coffee argued that equity fines had many advantages over the cash fine in how they affected corporate and in particular managerial, behaviour.16 While such fines may be very useful against a public company, the vast majority of the companies in Ireland are private companies, which necessarily have limitations on the transfer of shares.
+Furthermore they cannot be used at all against an unincorporated entity.
+Therefore, an equity fine could only be used against a very small number of potential defendants in this jurisdiction.

-4.20 The Commission did not recommend the introduction of equity fines in the Consultation Paper and sees no reason to depart from this view.
+4.20 The Commission did not recommend the introduction of equity fines in the Consultation Paper17 and sees no reason to depart from this view.